oroinc/documentation/backend/mq/security-context.rst

 --------------------------------------------------

-By default, if the code that sent a message to the message queue works in some security context, or in other words, a |security token|
-exists in the |token storage|, the security token is serialized and added to the message.
+By default, if the code that sent a message to the message queue works in some security context, or in other words, a security token exists in the token storage, the security token is serialized and added to the message.
 When the consumer processes this message, the security token is extracted from the message and is added to the token storage on the consumer side.

 Sometimes, however, this behavior need to be changed for certain types of messages.